-Net cash provided by financing activities was \$1.2 million for the year ended December 31, 2017 and consisted of the \$4.0 million net proceeds from the issuance of Common Stock to John Schutte in July 2017, partially offset by \$2.8 million of repayments against the loan maturing December 1, 2018 we have with Oxford.
+Net cash provided by financing activities was \$1.2 million for the year ended December 31, 2017 and consisted of the \$4.0 million net proceeds from the issuance of common stock to Mr. Schutte in July 2017, partially offset by \$2.8 million of repayments against the loan we had with Oxford Finance LLC.